Tariq Osaro

-Kevin Tariq Osaro (born September 12, 1995) is a Nigerian-Dutch professional kickboxer, currently competing in the heavyweight division of Glory.
+Kevin Tariq Agho Osaro (born 12 September 1995) is a Nigerian-Dutch professional kickboxer, currently competing in the heavyweight division of Glory.
 He also competed for OSS Fighters.
 As of 1 November 2023, Osaro is ranked the #2 heavyweight in the world by Beyond Kickboxing.

 Career

 Early career

 Osaro was born in Zwolle, Netherlands and grew up in Amersfoort where he was a football player until his late teens when he discovered kickboxing training during injury recovery.
 He first fought out of SB Gym before moving to Mike's Gym in October 2021.

-At Enfusion 98 on October 3, 2020 Osaro lost to Martin Terpstra by unanimous decision.
+At Enfusion 98 on 3 October 2020 Osaro lost to Martin Terpstra by unanimous decision.
 Osaro won Lazar Todev at next fight.
 He added significant victory to his record after defeating Cristian Ristea at OSS Fighters 07 in Constanța, Romania.

 Osaro took part in Road to ONE: Utrecht, four fighter heavyweight tournament on 2022.
 He was scheduled to face Tarik Cherkaoui in semifinal.
 Cherkaoui suffered an injury during the fight, awarding Osaro a technical knockout victory.
 In final bout of the tournament, Osaro met Badr Ferdaous and defeated him by unanimous decision.